Uttlesford: History

 The new district was named after the ancient hundred of Uttlesford, which had covered much of the area.

 The hundred had been named after a ford on the London Road (now the B1383, formerly the A11) at Wendens Ambo, since replaced by a bridge.
 The ford appears to derive its name from "Udel's ford".
 The stream at the ford is sometimes informally called the River Uttle as a back-formation from the name of the ford.

 Hundreds gradually lost their functions to other bodies from the seventeenth century onwards, with their final administrative function ceasing in 1886.
 The name Uttlesford continued to have occasional use in the area between then and 1974, such as the Uttlesford Orchestra, founded in 1956, which played in and around Saffron Walden.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

 Uttlesford District Council provides district-level services.
 County-level services are provided by Essex County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.